I beg to move,

 I understand that some public open spaces in the hon.
-Member’s constituency are used by Travellers.
+Lady’s constituency are used by Travellers.
 I even read a story in the Express & Star, her local newspaper, about locals being unable to fly their toy planes on an aerodrome that closed in 1956—a deprivation that must really grind them down.
 As others have said in this debate, if there were more places to camp—official sites with decent facilities—perhaps the planes could fly again.

 The attitudes in this place and in local authorities across the UK would have to change to accommodate that, but there is a model already in Scotland—I will speak about it later—that could easily be copied.
 This issue is about reducing discrimination and promoting equality.

 It is said repeatedly that no community should be above the law.
 The proper riposte to that is that no community should be below the law, either.
 The enforcers of the law should treat all people equally, but that is not happening.
 We should ensure that all people who live in our communities have equal access to all the facilities and services that are available.
 As the hon.
 Member for North West Durham said, it is not true that Travellers exhibit more antisocial behaviour than other parts of society, or that there are more criminals among that community.
 Some will complain that the procedure for removing Travellers from where they are living is a laborious and cumbersome business, but so it should be, just as it should be for removing someone else from their home.

 I am disappointed that so few Conservative Members talked about speaking to representatives of those communities—[Interruption.]
 I said very few Members—too few.
 They frequently referred to the Irish answer—[Interruption.]

 Members frequently referred to the Irish answer, but may I commend the Scottish Government’s answer, which is to work with the communities to develop an overarching strategy to reduce discrimination against Travellers, improve their quality of life and outcomes, increase understanding through a national action plan, and work towards an increase in mutual understanding and respect in the settled community?